HypeTrade307/HypeTrade/README.md

   → Make sure you've run `gcloud auth configure-docker` and have permission on the GCP project.

 - Docker build is very slow:
-  → Consider using build cache, multi-stage builds, and pruning unused layers.
+  → Consider using build cache, multi-stage builds, and pruning unused layers. --> WE DO THIS LOCALLY

 -----------------------------
 Docker Commands Cheat Sheet